Getting started with Application Resilience policies

 - Reinstall the application if it can't be repaired or is no longer installed (for most applications, requires Absolute Resilience license)

-NOTE For more information about Application Resilience, visit the Learning Hub.
-To access the Learning Hub, click on the quick access toolbar and then click Resources > Learning Hub.
+For more information about Application Resilience, visit the Learning Hub.
+To access the Learning Hub, click (Help and Support) on the quick access toolbar and then click Resources > The Learning Hub.

 You can activate Application Resilience policies on devices running a supported version of the Windows operating system.
-To see information about third party applications in the console, each device's Absolute agent must be regularly connecting to the Absolute Monitoring Center.
+To see information about third party applications in the console, each device's Secure Endpoint Agent must be regularly connecting to the Absolute Monitoring Center.

-The Application Resilience (RAR) component A lightweight software component of the Absolute agent that detects the status of third party applications installed on a device.
+The Application Resilience (RAR) component A lightweight software component of the Secure Endpoint Agent that detects the status of third party applications installed on a device.
 The component may also attempt to repair the third party application if it is non-compliant.
-The RAR component is deployed on a device only when the device is associated with a customized policy group and that policy group's Application Resilience policy is activated. of the Absolute agent is responsible for collecting status information about third party agents, clients, services, and drivers installed on your devices.
+The RAR component is deployed on a device only when the device is associated with a customized policy group and that policy group's Application Resilience policy is activated. of the Secure Endpoint Agent is responsible for collecting status information about third party agents, clients, services, and drivers installed on your devices.

 When you activate an Application Resilience policy, the RAR component is activated on each device after the next successful agent connection to the Absolute Monitoring Center.
 Going forward, the component checks the status of the application every 15 minutes.
 If the device is online, results are uploaded to the database using a secure connection.
 The upload occurs every 6 hours.
 An additional upload occurs immediately if an application's health status changes.